Paterson, New Jersey: Local government

 The City of Paterson operates within the Faulkner Act, formally known as the Optional Municipal Charter Law, under a Plan-D Mayor-Council form of government, which was adopted in 1974 in a change from a 1907 statute-based form.
 The city is one of 71 municipalities (of the 564) statewide that use this form.

 Under the Mayor-Council plan, the Mayor is the chief executive and is responsible for administering the city's activities.
 The Mayor is elected at-large for a four-year term by the citizens and is responsible for them.
 The mayor enforces the charter and the ordinances and laws passed by the City Council.
 The Mayor appoints all department heads including the business administrator, with the advice and consent of the council and may remove any department heads after giving them notice and an opportunity to be heard.
 With the assistance of the business administrator, the Mayor is responsible for the preparation of the municipal budget.
 The Mayor submits the budget to the Council along with a detailed analysis of expenditures and revenues.
 The Council may reduce any item or items in the budget by a majority vote but can only increase an item by a two-thirds vote.

-The City Council is comprised of nine members.
+The City Council is composed of nine members.
 Of these, six are elected through the use of the ward system, where candidates run to represent a certain area of the city.
 The other three seats are elected using the at-large system, where each candidate is voted upon by the entire voting population of the city.
 Municipal elections are held in even-numbered years, are non-partisan, and take place on the second Tuesday in May.
 The six members of the City Council representing their wards are elected in the same years as presidential elections, while the mayoral election and the at-large Council elections are held in the same years as the mid-term Congressional elections.